 Inspired by her own grandmother’s youth in 1940’s Germany, Dispatches on the Red Dress is a meditation on ancestry; a pertinent anti-war statement and an urgent questioning of our collective handling of ‘dark histories’.
 This makes it an historic provocation for our current political climate while also a triumphant celebration of human empathy, resilience and hope.

-For this special concert, Rowan will perform her new album in full, featuring guest musicians from the record.
-The intimacy of a folk gig meets the ancient traditions of storytelling and the emotional soundscapes of genre-melding music in this unique performance.
+For this special concert, Rowan will perform a completely unique version of her award-winning show in live collaboration with guest musicians from her album.
+The intimacy of a folk gig meets the ancient tradition of storytelling and the emotional soundscapes of genre-melding music in this one-off performance.

-Rowan Rheingans is a fiddle player, banjoist and songwriter widely regarded as one of the foremost composers and innovators in folk music today.
-Best known for her work with acclaimed folk bands Lady Maisery, The Rheingans Sisters and Songs of Separation, Rowan has won two BBC Radio 2 Folk Awards (‘Best Original Track’ & ‘Best Album’) and is a five-time nominee.
+Rowan Rheingans is a fiddle player, banjoist, singer and songwriter widely regarded as one of the foremost composers and innovators in folk music today.
+She is also an award-winning theatre maker.
+Best known for her work with acclaimed folk bands Lady Maisery, The Rheingans Sisters and Songs of Separation, Rowan has won two BBC Radio 2 Folk Awards (‘Best Original Track’ & ‘Best Album’) and is a six-time nominee.